There are two cases within the system that allow the client to send scripts to the server for evaluation.

 - Only those business rules marked client callable are available within the sandbox.

 - Only those script includes marked client callable are available within the sandbox.

 - Certain API calls (largely but not entirely limited to those dealing with direct DB access) are not allowed.

 - Data cannot be inserted, updated, or deleted from within the sandbox.
 Any calls to current.update(), for example, are ignored.

 If you run the system without script sandboxing enabled, then none of these restrictions apply.

 Note: This property is activated by default when you activate the High Security

 Settings plugin.
 Do not activate this property outside of the plugin.

-Run client generated scripts (AJAXEvaluate and query conditions)
+Run client generated scripts (AJAXEvaluate and query conditions) inside of a reduced

 If enabled, only those business rules and script includes with the Client